viboes/std-make/doc/proposal/reflection/ProductTypeAlgorithms.md

 # Acknowledgments

-Thanks to all those that help on [P0327R1].
+Thanks to all those that helped on [P0327R1].

 Special thanks and recognition goes to Technical Center of Nokia - Lannion for supporting in part the production of this proposal.